snehuuu28/snehuuu28/README.md

 - 👯 I’m looking to collaborate on **on interesting Data Science Projects!**

-- 💬 Ask me about **Data Science, Machine Learning and Artificial Intelligence**

 - 📫 You can reach me on my email id **snehalgawade2655@gmail.com**

 <h3 align="left">Connect with me:</h3>